COMPSCI331-2021/asg-concert/README.md

 #### Common module
 This module includes a number of packages:

-- `se325.assignment01.concert.common.dto`.
+- `asg.concert.common.dto`.
 This package contains complete implementations for 7 DTO classes.
 The `client` webapp above, and the integration tests (see below), are defined in terms of the DTO classes.

-- `se325.assignment01.concert.common.jackson`.
+- `asg.concert.common.jackson`.
 This package includes the Jackson serializer and deserializer implementations for Java's `LocalDateTime` class.

-- `se325.assignment01.concert.common.types`.
+- `asg.concert.common.types`.
 This package defines basic data types that are common to the `client` and `service` modules.
 The types comprise 2 enumerations: `Genre` (for performers), and `BookingStatus` (for querying availalbe / unavailable seats).

 #### Service module
 The `service` module will contain your completed Web service for the assignment.
 It contains the following packages:

-- `se325.assignment01.concert.service.domain`.
+- `asg.concert.service.domain`.
 This package will contain the web service's completed domain model.
 Currently it includes two **incomplete** classes - `Concert` and `Seat`.
 These two classes must be completed, and any other domain classes you deem necessary should be added.

-- `se325.assignment01.concert.service.jaxrs`.
+- `asg.concert.service.jaxrs`.
 This package contains the `LocalDateTimeParam` class.
 This class allows us to receive `LocalDateTime` instances as *query* or *path* parameters, which may prove useful when implementing your web service.
 For a detailed description, be sure to read the class's comments.

-- `se325.assignment01.concert.service.mapper`.
+- `asg.concert.service.mapper`.
 This package is intended to contain mapper classes, which map between your domain and DTO classes.

-- `se325.assignment01.concert.service.services`.
+- `asg.concert.service.services`.
 This package contains the `ConcertResource` class, which you must implement for this assignment.
 It also contains a `PersistenceManager` class which can be used to obtain `EntityManager` instances when required, a complete `ConcertApplication` class, and a `TestResource` class which implements a web service endpoint to reset the database.
 This is used for testing purposes.

-- `se325.assignment01.concert.service.util`.
+- `asg.concert.service.util`.
 This package contains the `ConcertUtils` class, which can re-initialize the database, and the `TheatreLayout` class, which can be used to generate `Seat`s for a particular concert date.

 Beyond packages and source files, the `service` module contains the JPA `persistence.xml` file, a database initialise script (`db-init.sql`) and a `log4j.properties` file (in `src/main/resources`).
 Finally, integration tests are included in the `src/test/java` folder.
 As usual, these tests may be run by executing Maven's `verify` goal on the parent project, and a 100% pass-rate (along with correct client functionality) is a good indication that your service implementation is correct.